-Keywords are the words that you enter into the Google (or other search engine) search box.
+Keywords are the words that you enter into the search engine search box.
 They are generally one word or two words in length.
 For example, if I wanted to find out about tennis, I would enter tennis.
-If I wanted to find out about healthy foods, I could enter health foods.
+If I wanted to find out about healthy foods, I could enter healthy foods.

 There is a common misconception that if you ‘stuff’ your content full of your chosen keywords that you will rank number one.
-Whilst many years ago this would have worked, Google have since changed their algorithms and actually penalise websites that now do this.
+Whilst many years ago this would have worked, Google has since changed their algorithms and penalised websites that now do this.
 Longtail keywords are phrases that are three to four words (and longer) in length that describe what you are looking for.
 When someone performs a longtail keyword they very often have a high level of knowledge and certainty a good understanding of what they are looking for.
 For example ‘nike football boots’ or ‘the best movies of 2021′.

 This is the information on your website.
-To rank highly on Google you need lots of relevant text.
+To rank highly on Google you need lots of relevant content.
+To rank high means writing text.
 Many sites have lovely pictures but hardly any text.
 Search engines need this to know what to rank your website for.
-Your content needs to be relevant, engaging and for your key pages over 500 words in length, preferably 1000 words or more.
+Your content needs to be relevant and engaging.
+For web pages that are your main focus keywords, the text on these pages needs to be over 500 words in length, preferably 1000 words or more.

-A website ranking is it’s position in the search engine.
+A website ranking is its position in the search engine.
 So if you rank number 1, you are position number 1.
 Number 8 and you are number 8.
-It’s important to point out though, that this does not include adword ranknigs.
+It’s important to point out though, that this does not include adword rankings.
 This is purely a rank for your organic search position when we’re talking from an SEO perspective.
 If you rank 96, then you have some work to do in optimising your website for that keyword.